xfenix/bootstrap-macbook-for-python/README.md

         "python.formatting.provider": "black",
         "python.sortImports.path": "/Users/xfenix/.pyenv/shims/isort",
         // please, be prepared: this options will override any options in your isort.cfg, pyproject.toml
-        // and etc. So — if you want to customize, comments this options "python.sortImports.args": [
+        // and etc. So — if you want to customize, please, remove/dont copy this options
+        // this is kinda default setup for all cases "python.sortImports.args": [
             "--line-width",
             "120",